 - Leo Valdez dies in the final book of The Heroes of Olympus, but is revived with the Physician's Cure, having set it up in advance.

-- Badass Army: Every major group in the franchise has one-specifically, the Twelfth Legion, the army of demigods from Camp Half-Blood Percy leads in The Last Olympian, and the einherji.
+- Badass Army: Every major group in the franchise has one-specifically, the Twelfth Legion, the army of demigods from Camp Half-Blood that Percy leads in The Last Olympian, and the einherji.

 - Black-and-Gray Morality: The gods are mostly jerkasses, but their enemies are worse — they outright try to cause The End of the World as We Know It or some other high-stakes plan.